jisqyv/MIT/index.md

     title: At Your Service
     services:
       - title: Use case Benchmarking CISO
-        text1: Our templates are updated regularly so they don't break.
+        text1: How does our security posture compare to other firms in the sector?
-        text2: vhjgjhgjhgjhgjhghjhjkh.
+        text2: Where are our stronger and weaker points relative to our peers?
         icon: fa-gem text-info
         url: https://startbootstrap.com/
-      - title: Use case Benchmarking CISO
+      - title: Return on investment CISO, CFO
-        text1: Our templates are updated regularly so they don't break.
+        text1: Which security investments will have the largest return on investment?
-        text2: vhjgjhgjhgjhgjhghjhjkh.
+        text2: Given our current security stance, which
         icon: fa-gem text-info
         url: https://startbootstrap.com/